apjanke/agnosterj-zsh-theme/README.md

 * `$AGNOSTER_PROMPT_SEGMENTS` - List of segments to include in your prompt.
 * `$AGNOSTER_CONTEXT_FG`, `$AGNOSTER_CONTEXT_BG` – Override colors for the user/host context segment.
 Useful if you want to set this on a per-host basis.

+You can call the `agnoster_setopt` function to see what all the current variables affecting AgnosterJ are set to.

 ## Customizing your prompt